 Assuming a video is playing in Safari, press the Home button or swipe up from the Home bar.
 Now, the video will pause.
 Bring up the player menu and hit the play button.
 The video will start playing again in the background.

 Keep in mind; YouTube doesn’t support this feature officially.
 However, there are some tricks to overcome this hurdle.
 To find out how they work, check out our hands-on guide.

 - Now, you will see all of your open tabs.
-Simply, touch and hold a specific one and drag it at the top or bottom or anywhere you want.
+Simply touch and hold a specific one and drag it at the top, bottom, or anywhere you want.